allegro/allegro.tech/_posts/2020-10-09-bigflow-a-python-framework-for-data-processing-on-gcp.md

 How it's done when you don't have any tools but a bare Composer?
 The key concept is Composer's DAGs folder.
 It's a Cloud Storage bucket mounted on Airflow.
-This is the place where you upload DAG files, and workflows' code.
+This is the place where you upload DAG files and workflows' code.
 Libraries (PIP packages) required by workflows have to be installed manually on a Composer.